you don’t see in school

 You will make new friends from across the city of Memphis who are all motivated to learn more about math and science.
 You will also do fun activities: games, arts and crafts, dance, sports, puzzles, and field trips.

 STEM Discovery Camp is a great opportunity to challenge yourself and do more advanced math.
 Join us this summer!

 STEM Discover Camp is a free summer program focused around mathematics and problem solving.
-This five-week program will enrich your education with a unique learning and social experience.
+This three-week program will enrich your education with a unique learning and social experience.
 College students in STEM fields will be counselors and teaching assistants and will support the certified teachers who will be teaching the classes.
 All of our staff will help you have a great summer, share your love of math, and welcome you to the MTR family.

 The camp is named for Marjorie Lee Browne, a Memphis-born mathematician and educator who was one of the first African-American women in the country to receive a Ph.D. in mathematics.
 Born in 1914, she attended LeMoyne High School, then graduated cum laude from Howard University, and went on to earn her Ph.D. at the University of Michigan in 1949.
 Her research focused on linear and matrix algebra.
 She spent her career at North Carolina College (now North Carolina Central University), where she was the chair of the department of mathematics and taught both undergraduate and graduate courses.
 Seeing the importance of computer science, she was able to bring an IBM computer to NCCU as early as 1960.

 She was also a lecturer for the Summer Institute for Secondary School Science and Mathematics Teachers after leading NCCU to become the first predominantly black college to receive a National Science Foundation grant for teaching secondary mathematics and science teachers.
 She spent her summers training science and math teachers and was known to use her resources to help other people pursue a career in Mathematics.
 We are proud to continue the work of promoting mathematics education in her name.